Water Treatment Plant

 Annual Water Quality Report

 This report contains important information about your drinking water.
-Please go to the link below to veiw the report or to request a paper copy visit City Hall Water Department or call (859) 734-4971
+Please go to the link below to view the report.
+To request a paper copy visit City Hall Water Department or call (859) 734-4971.

 2018 Annual Water Quality Report

 Boil Water Advisories